Corporate Governance Statement

 Certain of those risks are inherent to the Company’s business, such as drilling for, producing and marketing oil and gas.
 Although the Company is committed to minimising its risk exposure, many risks are largely beyond the control of the Company and its directors.
-The risks which management and the Board consider to be the material risks of the business are detailed in the Directors’ Report section of the annual report.
+The risks which management and the Board consider to be the material risks of the business are detailed in the Directors’ Report.

 A brief summary of the Company’s processes are set out below.
 A more detailed summary is posted in the Corporate Governance section of the Company’s website.

 (a) Control Environment and Measures

 The Board oversees the overall risk management and control framework of the Company to ensure an appropriate control environment is established and maintained spanning Petsec’s operations, financial reporting and compliance activities.

 The Audit Committee assists the Board in fulfilling its responsibilities in this regard by reviewing and monitoring financial and reporting matters, and the Company’s risk management and internal control processes.

 Petsec runs two parallel risk management processes, one to identify and manage business and operational risk and the other to manage the financial reporting risks and underlying internal controls.

 Identification and evaluation of key business and operational risks is conducted through: